Dermal Filler Injections in Birmingham AL

 Facial Assessment and Mapping

-If you choose to use packaged soft tissue fillers, the plastic surgeon or specially-trained nurse will evaluate your facial appearance and skin tone and examine the areas of your face to be augmented.
+If you choose to utilize packaged soft tissue fillers, the plastic surgeon or specially-trained nurse will evaluate your facial appearance and skin tone, and examine the areas of your face to be augmented.
 Strategic points on your face may be marked as the appropriate injection sites for the filler.
 Photographs may be taken of the areas to be treated.

 Cleansing and Anesthetizing

 The injection sites will be cleansed with an antibacterial agent.
-Pain at the injection site may be relieved by use of a very cold instrument to chill the skin, anesthetic ointment to numb the skin or injection of local anesthesia.
+Pain at the injection site may be addressed using a very cold instrument to chill the skin, anesthetic ointment to numb the skin or injection of local anesthesia.
 While not painless, the injections are usually easily tolerated.

 Dermal Filler Injections